 Picking Technique Dilemmas

-I get a lot of private messages form students that sometimes turn into long interesting discussions.
+I get a lot of emails from students that sometimes turn into long interesting discussions.

-This is gold dust to me in order to improve the course so please keep them coming, no question is stupid!
+Hearing from you about genuine guitar playing problems is gold dust to me in order to improve the courses so please keep them coming, no question is stupid!

 Anchoring vs Floating Picking Technique

-This is the question I had about picking technique:
+Here’s a question I had about picking technique recently.

 Great question, I used to worry a lot about this.